bysnupy/handson/handson__different_type_ingressgateway.md

-# How to define each type of the IngressGateway on OpenShift ServiceMesh
+# How to expose the services using each type of the IngressGateway on OpenShift ServiceMesh

 ## Summary